micmejia/bible-dump/NKJV/Song of Solomon/Song 6.md

 O my love, you _are as_ beautiful as Tirzah, Lovely as Jerusalem, Awesome as _an army_ with banners!

 ###### 5
-Turn your eyes away from me, For they have [^a]overcome me.
+Turn your eyes away from me, For they have overcome me.
 Your hair _is_ like a flock of goats Going down from Gilead.

 ###### 6
-Your teeth _are_ like a flock of sheep Which have come up from the washing; Every one bears twins, And none _is_ [^b]barren among them.
+Your teeth _are_ like a flock of sheep Which have come up from the washing; Every one bears twins, And none _is_ barren among them.

 ###### 7
 Like a piece of pomegranate _Are_ your temples behind your veil.